AskarisCyberSecurity/AskarisCyberSecurity/README.md

 - 👋 Hi, I’m @AskarisCyberSecurity
-- 👀 I’m interested in coding and in particualr websites
+- 👀 I’m interested in coding and in particular websites
 - 🌱 I’m currently learning the basics
 - 💞️ I’m looking to collaborate on deisgns
 - 📫 How to reach me on here